anin-4/NewsApp/README.md

 The various technologies, libraries that are used are:-

-1) Kotlin - The programming lang ( I seriously like the null check and safety feature here )
+1) Kotlin - The programming language
-2) Navigation component- Damn the making nav graphs and connecting them is fun!
+2) Navigation component
 3) dagger hilt - for dependency injection
 4) coroutines- For api request and room queries
 5) retrofit2- For getting data from the api